On the Generalised Langevin Equation for Simulated Annealing: Introduction

 A natural candidate in this direction is to use the underdamped or kinetic Langevin dynamics:

-Here the reversibility property of \eqref{Sim} has been lost; the improvement from breaking reversibility in both the context of sampling and that of optimisation\footnote{under more restrictive conditions on the objective function or the initial condition than those considered here} is investigated in \cite{nonrev2,nonrev1} and \cite{Gao} respectively.
+Here the reversibility property of \eqref{Sim} has been lost; the improvement from breaking reversibility in both the context of sampling and that of optimisation is investigated in \cite{nonrev2,nonrev1} and \cite{Gao} respectively.
 When $T_t=T$, \eqref{Sim2} can converge faster than \eqref{Sim} to its invariant distribution

 see \cite{eberle2019couplings} or Section 6.3 of \cite{pav} for particular comparisons and also \cite{chem2,fire} for more applications using variants of \eqref{Sim2}.
 In the context of simulated annealing, using this set of dynamics has recently been studied rigorously in \cite{meta}, where the author established convergence to global minima using the generalised $\Gamma$-calculus \cite{gen} framework that is based on Bakry-Emery theory.
 Note that \eqref{Sim22} uses the temperature in the drift rather than the diffusion constant in the noise as in \eqref{Sim}.
 Both formulations admit the same invariant measure when $T_t=T$.
 In the remainder of the paper, we adopt this formulation to be closer to \cite{meta}.